 But they never stop to think about what they want it to do.

-As a result, there's no way to decide if it that shiny new thing was worth it.
+As a result, there's no way to decide if that new technology was even worth it.
 This often leads to decisions being drawn out or not being made at all.
 Pretty soon, that shiny new thing has lost its luster.

-Therefore, before establishing a pilot program you should sit down and write out in a few sentences or even just a few bullet points what you want it to accomplish.
+Therefore, before establishing a pilot program you should sit down and write out in a few goals or ideas of what you want it to accomplish.

-- Eliminate paperwork backlog & save time on data entry
+- Eliminating paperwork backlog & saving time on data entry

 - More accurate data collection & no more illegible forms